vpabba03/Learning-Rate-Quantization/README.md

 This should install all the required dependencies of this project.

 ## Using Docker
 Alternatively, the code in this repo can be ran using docker.
+To set this up, you will need to build the docker image

 ## Using CIFAR-10 dataset
 Choose a data directory to store the CIFAR10 dataset in the data loaders python file.
 This will download the CIFAR-10 dataset to this folder when the script is ran.

+## Running Experiments with Docker

 ## Running Experiments without Docker